ava-labs/avalanche-docs/docs/nodes/configure/avalanchego-config-flags.md

 #### `--acp-support` (integer)

-The `--acp-support` flag allows an AvalancheGo node to express support for a specific Avalanche Consensus Protocol (ACP) using its stake.
-This feature enables node operators to participate actively in the governance of the network by endorsing proposals identified by their unique ACP IDs.
+The `--acp-support` flag allows an AvalancheGo node to express support for a specific Avalanche Community Proposals (ACP) using its stake.
+This feature enables validator node operators to participate actively in the governance of the network by endorsing proposals identified by their unique ACP IDs.